13 Jamming Jobs That Require Your French Skills

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-1. Translation
+1. Translator

 A translator is someone who works between at least two written languages, working with documents such as textbooks, instruction manuals and newspaper articles.
-Translation is profession that appeals to French speakers because of the flexibility it offers.
+Translation is a profession that appeals to French speakers because of the flexibility it offers.

 In many cases you can work remotely, thanks to the Internet, and set your own schedule if you work on a freelance basis.

-For those with wanderlust, translators often enjoy success in the foreign country in which they reside.
-As a result, translation is a highly competitive field.
+Translation is a highly competitive field.
 Your best bet for breaking into the translation industry is to specialize in a specific domain (law, science, medicine, education) so as to target a specific niche.

 Useful resources: